giordano/AstroLib.jl/docs/utils.rst

    assumed to be in degrees, otherwise in radians.
 It defaults to ``false``.

-Mandatory arguments may also be passed as the 2-tuple ``(radius, angle)``, so that it is possible to execute ``recpol(polrec(radius, angle))``.
+Mandatory arguments can also be passed as the 2-tuple ``(radius, angle)``, so that it is possible to execute ``recpol(polrec(radius, angle))``.